-- to teach skills in pastoral and spiritual care
+- to teach skills in spiritual care

 - to help students reflect theologically and spiritually about human life

 - to equip students to function clinically as spiritual caregivers

 - to equip students to become CASC/ACSS certified specialists and teaching supervisors

 - to promote Clinical Psychospiritual Education and assist in the development of CPE programs in and around Saskatchewan